banypakha/ml_zoomcamp/capstone_project/README.md

 Then I saved the model in SavedModel format so that I can deploy the model with TensorFlow Serving.

 #  Putting the model into TensorFlow Serving, using flask as gateway and deploying it locally via docker:
- Before we put the model we must use saved_model_cli show --dir tire-model-Xception --all to get the signature, input and output to be used in gateway.py.
+ Before we put the model we must use saved_model_cli show --dir {model_name} --all to get the signature, input and output to be used in gateway.py.

-signature_def['serving_default']:
-  The given SavedModel SignatureDef contains the following input(s):
-    inputs['input_30'] tensor_info:
-        dtype: DT_FLOAT
-        shape: (-1, 224, 224, 3)
-        name: serving_default_input_30:0
-  The given SavedModel SignatureDef contains the following output(s):
-    outputs['dense_29'] tensor_info:
-        dtype: DT_FLOAT
-        shape: (-1, 1)
-        name: StatefulPartitionedCall:0
-  Method name is: tensorflow/serving/predict

-  I assign 'serving_default' for signature_name , input_30 for inputs and dense_20 for output in gateway.py

   I use tensorflow serving for deploying the model and flask as the gateway between the user and the model.
 I build two images :
   >- gateway image